jjhansen30/money-app/README.md

 # Learning Journal

 * I created a Hint for the TextField.
 This was rough because the app needed to first display the hint text in light gray color.
 Then the text needed to be cleared when it was focussed for the first time, which means I needed to capture how many times it was focused.
 Then the text needed to change to black to indicate that the hint won't come back.
-That part was the hardest, because I didn't know how files and classes are instantiated.
-In essence, whenever the I typed in the text field and then moved to the next, the text would change from black to light gray.
+That part was the hardest, because I didn't know how files and classes were instantiated.
+In essence, whenever I typed in the text field and then moved to the next, the text would change from black to light gray.
 Solution for me was to call Hint separately and create multiple instances for each TextField I made.

 ## New Learning Goal